 One of the main findings of our study is that, compared with non-diabetics, AF patients with DM had worse prognosis at follow-up, with more than two-fold risk for cardiovascular mortality, even after covariate adjustment.
-The risk for major bleeding, myocardial infarction, total mortality and MACE also doubled o nearly doubled the risk for non-diabetics.
+The risk for major bleeding, myocardial infarction, total mortality and MACE was also doubled compared to non-diabetics.
 Nevertheless, we could not demonstrate a difference in the occurrence of stroke between both groups.
-Similarly, in the ORBIT-AF Study outcomes also differed between AF patients without and with DM, having the latter an increased risk of death and hospitalizations but similar risk of thromboembolic events and hospitalizations related to bleeding(20).
+In the ORBIT-AF Study outcomes also differed between AF patients without and with DM, having the latter an increased risk of death and hospitalizations but similar risk of thromboembolic events and hospitalizations related to bleeding(20).
 In the EORP-AF Registry, DM was also an independent predictor of all-cause mortality and coronary events, but the incidence of stroke or TIA and major bleeding was no different between groups(11).
 Interestingly, the European Prevention of thromboembolic events–European Registry in Atrial Fibrillation (PREFER in AF) demonstrated that the sole presence of DM not requiring insulin did not increase thromboembolic risk, as only insulin-dependent diabetics had significantly higher risk of thromboembolism, compared to non-insulin type 2 DM and non-diabetics(29).
 However, previous data from earlier trials had identified DM as an independent risk factor for thromboembolism (30).
-One possible explanation for the lack of influence of DM on thromboembolic risk is the wide use of anticoagulant treatment in all these newer registries (a hundred per cent in the FANTASIIA), which, surely, led to a lower incidence of stroke and embolism in both groups, in comparison with older analysis, designed to compare anticoagulant and antiplatelet therapies with a control group without antithrombotic treatment.
-Therefore, the influence of DM on the prognosis of anticoagulated AF patients seems to go further than its relation to stroke.
+One possible explanation for the lack of influence of DM on thromboembolic risk is the greater use of anticoagulant treatment in all these newer registries (100% in FANTASIIA), leading to a lower incidence of stroke and embolism in both groups.

-Even if hemoglobin A1c has shown to be a strong predictor of microvascular complications in patients with diabetes, data on the cardiovascular benefits associated with intensive glucose-lowering therapy remains controversial (31,32).
-Apart from a weak association between HbA1c levels and risk of major bleeding, we could not demonstrate a relationship between glycaemic control and other outcomes.

 Limitations